 My recovery was much quicker.
 That same day I was up and walking, I could slowly and carefully sit up in my bed, and I could go to the bathroom on my own.

-I will tell you though, even after over a year of my last surgery, my skin is still a little sensitive around the area, some days more than others.
+Even after over a year since my last surgery, my skin is still a little sensitive around the area, some days more than others.
 And from my research, both online and from other people I know, these symptoms may minimize but you will never really be ‘normal’ again.

 It’s very irritating the first few weeks but it gradually gets better and then becomes a new normal.
 That’s the hard truth but it sounds scarier than it really is, us women have been through much worse.